afeld/computing-in-context/project_3.md

 ## Submission

 **Make sure you have [the prompt](#prompt) filled out**, including your site URL.
-Then, submit via Gradescope.
+Then, [submit](notebooks.md#submission).

-If you're unable to submit ([file is too large](notebooks.md#known-issues), etc.), that's ok, it's just a redundancy.
-You can submit a notebook / text file / etc. that just contains a link to your site.
+If for some reason you're unable to submit the full Project 3 notebook, you can submit a notebook / text file / etc. that just contains a link to your site.

 ## Rubric